slowburn-dev/DataConfig/Misc/Docs/Source/Integration.md

 1. Get a copy of [the repository][1].
 Then copy  `./DataConfig` (where `DataConfig.uplugin` is located) into your project's `Plugins` directory.

+2. **Delete `DataConfig\Source\DataConfigHeadless`** folder.
+It has a `DataConfigHeadless.Target.cs` file which is a hack to build a headless binary during development. **This step is crucial or you your project won't build**.

-2. Restart your project.
+3. Restart your project.
 There should be a prompt to compile plugin sources.
 Confirm and wait until your project launches.
 Then open `Settings -> Plugins` you should see **Data Config** listed under Project Editor category.

    ![Integration-DataConfigPlugin](Images/Integration-DataConfigPlugin.png)

-3. The plugin comes with a set of tests.
+4. The plugin comes with a set of tests.
 Open menu `Window -> Developer Tools  -> Session Frontend`.
 Find and run the `DataConfig` tests and it should all pass.

    ![Integration-DataConfigAutomations](Images/Integration-DataConfigAutomations.png)

 ## Integrate `DataConfigCore` Module